Los Raqueros monument in the city of Santander (Cantabria)

 • Taxis in Santander are white with a sky blue horizontal line across them.

-• There is a sightseeing bus which visits the main points of interest.
+• There is a tourist bus which visits the main points of interest in the city.

 • Another option is to explore the Magdalena Peninsula in the tourist train, popularly known as El Magdaleno.

-• There is also a municipal bike service, Tusbic, with multiple docking stations in the city centre and where you can buy daily passes (as well as monthly and annual one).
+• There is also a municipal bike-sharing service, TUeBICI, with multiple stations in the city centre, offering daily passes (as well as monthly and annual passes).

 • Several companies offer boat trips around the Bay of Santander.